 Sometimes, generating things can take several seconds or even minutes, depending on the complexity of the task.
 During that time Blender's UI will be unresponsive, and will show no progress indicator.
 This is very inconvenient.
 However SceneCity always outputs its progress in the console, in text form.
 So think about opening Blender's console before launching long tasks, like generating a large city for instance.

 You are now equipped to get started with cities!
 Choose the kind of city you need to learn more about, from the navigation bar.
-Each type of city has an easy introduction, then a dedicated detailed explanation page.
+Each type of city has an easy introduction, starting with a preset, then a dedicated detailed explanation page.